Revisiting the dynamics of interacting vector-like dark energy: Numerical Results

 \subsection{Case I: \texorpdfstring{$Q = 3 \alpha H \rho_m$}{Q1}}

 We have presented the numerical results found for this interacting model in FIGS. \ref{fig:A.1.7}, \ref{fig:A.1.1}, \ref{fig:A.1.3}, \ref{fig:A.1.4} and \ref{fig:A.1.5}.

 In FIG. \ref{fig:A.1.7}, we verify that the model provides a dark energy-dominated solution with attractor behavior.
 The attractor is a one-parameter solution, and thus, one can have different locations for this fixed point in the field space.
 This implies varying temporal durations for the transitions between the decelerating and accelerating phases.
 However, this is restricted by cosmological observations \cite{Aghanim:2018eyx}.
 In FIG \ref{fig:A.1.1}, we depict the behavior of the energy density for radiation, matter, and dark energy.
 Remarkably, one can observe the scaling behavior of dark energy during the radiation and matter-dominated eras.
 This is an essential feature of the model because scaling solutions provide a natural mechanism to alleviate the energy scale problem of dark energy \cite{Albuquerque:2018ymr,Ohashi:2009xw,Gonzalez-Espinoza:2020jss}.
-In FIG. \ref{fig:A.1.3}, we show the evolution of both the equation of state of dark energy and the total equation of state.
+In FIG. \ref{fig:A.1.3}, we show the evolution of both the EoS of dark energy and the total EoS.

 Additionally, we added the corresponding curve associated with the $\Lambda$CDM model to contrast the predictions of our model.
-During the radiation and matter-dominated eras, the equation of state of dark energy behaves like a radiation field, which is an expected result since the source of dark energy is a vector field \cite{Armendariz-Picon:2004say}.
+During the radiation and matter-dominated eras, the EoS of dark energy behaves like a radiation field, which is an expected result since the source of dark energy is a vector field \cite{Armendariz-Picon:2004say}.
 Thus, in FIG. \ref{fig:A.1.4}, we observe a slight discrepancy in the deceleration-acceleration transition redshift compared to the $\Lambda$CDM result.
 This latter result is validated in FIG. \ref{fig:A.1.5}, where it shows the evolution of the Hubble rate $H(z)$ as a function of the redshift, along with the corresponding results from $\Lambda$CDM.
 In the same plot, we have depicted the relative difference for the $\Lambda$CDM model, showing that our results are compatible with observations.